 Some women have difficulty achieving orgasm due to an excess of skin, or excessively thick skin, surrounding or covering the clitoris.
 This reduces the stimulation the clitoris receives during sexual activity.
 A Connecticut clitoral hood reduction corrects this condition.

 It’s imperative to make the distinction between clitoral hood reduction and the misnomer, “female circumcision.”
-While clitoral unhooding is an empowering procedure that can enable women to take control of their physical sexual response, a so-called female circumcision removes the entire node of the clitoris.
+While clitoral unhooding is an empowering procedure that can enable women to take control of their physical sexual response, a so-called female circumcision removes the entire clitoris.
 This cruel form of female genital mutilation should never be confused with a clitoral hood reduction.

 By removing some of the tissue that surrounds the external portion of the clitoris, a skilled clitoral unhooding surgeon in Connecticut can help women who were previously unable to achieve, or had difficulty reaching orgasm.
 Once healing is complete, this procedure has an incredibly high satisfaction rate among patients.